MG ZS EV review: running costs & insurance

 - 6Boot space, seating & practicalityThe MG ZS EV is comfortable and roomy SUV, that will do well as a family car

-- 7Reliability & safety ratingAs with all electric cars, reliability should be strong, and the electric ZS has received a strong safety score from the Euro NCAP crash safety tests
+- 7Reliability & safety ratingAs with all electric cars, reliability should be strong, plus the ZS scored well in Euro NCAP crash safety tests

 - 8Owner reviewLondon teacher Malcolm Smith shares his experience of first-time electric-car ownership with an MG ZS EV